mreidsma/talks/aware/awareness.md

 * <span style="color: #222;">Content creators don't "game" the algorithm</span>

 Note:
-Now I'm going to try to recruit you to study the algorithms in your library systems.
-These algorithms are not affected by some of the most challenging parts of researching commercial search algorithms.
+Helping our users understand library algorithms is important, and we must keep in mind that these algorithms are not affected by some of the most challenging parts of researching commercial search algorithms.

 For one, the pressures of capital and wealth creation are not as direct as in an advertising-supported search tool like Google.
 There are (theoretically) no ads in our discovery services.
 Libraries are the paying customer, not the end user.